fortyknotsstory2.jpg

 OUR STORY

-Founded in Brooklyn, N.Y. in 2017, Forty Knots is a one-man bag and accessories line built around the buy-it-once mentality.
+Founded in New York. in 2017, Forty Knots is a custom shop and bag accessories line built around the buy-it-once mentality.
 Blending the classic American aesthetic with European leather working techniques, our products strive to establish a new definition of quality goods.

 Trained and based in New York, Théo Ginsburg lays every stitch, cuts every hide, finishes every edge, and sets every snap at his studio.
 No work is outsourced to third-party contractors and materials are sourced from the small, family-run suppliers of New York's Garment District.